DoctorMcKay/chromium-tesla-token-generator/README.md

 server works, it's necessary to watch your browsing traffic to detect when the login has completed.
 This particular login request is the only thing that the extension is watching for.

-Once you have the extension installed, click the Tesla Access Token Generator button on your toolbar to get started.
+Once you have the extension installed, click the Access Token Generator for Tesla button on your toolbar to get started.

 - [Get it from the Chrome Web Store](https://chrome.google.com/webstore/detail/tesla-access-token-genera/kokkedfblmfbngojkeaepekpidghjgag)
 - [Get it from Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/tesla-access-token-genera/mjpplpkadjdmedpklcioagjgaflfphbo)

+*This extension is not endorsed by or affiliated with Tesla, Inc.*